StefanoDalMas/SpotifyDirectManager_MSP432/README.md

 ## Installation
 ### Hardware
-1. Connect the Boosterpack to the MSP432
+1. Connect the BoosterpackMKII to the MSP432
 2. Connect the MSP432 to the computer
 3. Connect the ES32 to the computer using the USB cable
 4. Connect the ESP32 to the MSP432